Wednesday, December 24, 2025

 Moments I can’t explain,

-moments I still want you to have.
+moments I still want her to have.

 So we go to Starbucks.